Nernar/innercore-docs/README.md

 # nernar.github.io/api

 Inner Core, Core Engine and Horizon documentation implemented in one place.
-Make it simple, keep it clean.
-This site powered by GitHub Pages, built with :heart: and Typedoc.
+This site subdomain is powered by GitHub Pages, built with :heart: and [Typedoc](https://typedoc.org).

+> [!CAUTION]
+> Repository has been been moved as subtree to [Nernar/nernar.github.io](https://github.com/Nernar/nernar.github.io), since Typedoc build now takes place using Docusaurus plugin and this repository is no longer relevant.

 ## Setting up